A page started October 2020, for non-insect arthropods, and so far growing very slowly.

 Theridiidae: Western Black Widow (Latrodectus hesperus)

-As I pulled an empty propane tank out from under my gas grill, I saw a spider about three inches from my hand.
+August 2021: as I pulled an empty propane tank out from under my gas grill, I saw a spider about three inches from my hand.
 I took a few pictures, went online, and realized I'd had a close encounter with a black widow.
 I'd known about the all-black ones, with red hourglasses on their bellies, all my life.
 I hadn't known that immature black widows look very different from the adult females.
-Next time I reach under my grill, I'll be more careful.
+I'm now more careful when reaching under the grill.

-Late one evening, about a month later, I saw a spider on the wall of my house and grabbed my camera.
+September 2021: I saw a spider on the wall of my house and grabbed my camera.
 The picture is grainy because of the low light.
-This time it was a male (they're much smaller than the females), which may have been searching for a mate.
+This time it was a male (they're much smaller than the females).
 The black knobs at the front of the male are called pedipalps.